yegorLitvinov/costcontrol/README.md

     - [ ] Configure BundleAnalyzerPlugin
     - [ ] Progress bar
     - [ ] Disable eslint in <script lang="ts"> block
+    - [ ] Disable buttons when submit sent

 - Backend
     - [X] Filled-monthes and history urls are not protected